sartorlab/mint/README.md

-# mint
-## A pipeline for the analysis, integration, and visualization of DNA methylation data
+## mint: a pipeline for *m*ethylation *int*egration

 ## Motivation
 DNA methylation is known to occur in a variety of forms.
 Canonical 5-methylcytosine (5mC) is the best studied, and has been shown to have a variety of roles in differentiation and regulation.
 More recently, studies of 5-hydroxymethylcytosine (5hmC) imply it is a stable base-modification with biological roles distinct from those of 5mC.
-5‐formylcytosine (5fC) and 5‐carboxycytosine (5caC) are less well known, but are increasingly being explored.

 Current bisulfite-conversion + sequencing technologies (e.g. BS-seq and RRBS) are unable to distinguish between 5mC and 5hmC because both marks protect the cytosine from bisulfite-conversion.
 Newer technologies designed to detect only 5hmC (e.g. oxBS-seq and TAB-seq) currently have low-reproducibility and conversion efficiency.
 There are, however, specific antibodies capable of pulling down either 5mC or 5hmC alone.
 These pulldown methods, unfortunately, do not achieve base-pair resolution, and are qualitative in nature.